Citizen Science – The Garden Experiment

 -

-To participate, you’ll need access to a private outdoor space (such as a garden, yard, or natural patch of ground) that can remain undisturbed for six weeks.
+To participate, access to a private outdoor space (such as a garden, yard, or natural patch of ground) that can remain undisturbed for six weeks is necessary.

 -